Ancient Greek novel: Terminology

+Alternatively, the term δρᾶμα (noun, from the same stem as the adjective δραματικόν) has been proposed.
+Modern writers in English may refer to these works as "novels" or "romances", although those terms were invented for medieval and modern works.
+In other European languages, terms cognate with "romance" are used in French, German, Italian and Portuguese, while novela is used in Spanish.

 Genre

 Most scholars agree that the five surviving Greek novels constitute a coherent if flexible genre, but no name for this genre is known from antiquity.
 Contemporary literary critics usually omit the extended prose narratives of antiquity from discussions of the novel.
 There are no clear distinctions of genre between the five 'romantic' novels and other works of Greek prose fiction, such as Lucian's True Story, the Alexander Romance and the Aesop Romance.